Consortium and industry partners

 Consortium of six universities

-The participating universities in SECCLO are renowned research and educational institutions in Europe, and they are among the top-ranking universities of technology in the Nordic countries.
-In our consortium composition, we rely strongly on the excellence of the partner universities and their close ties to industry in the partner countries.
-Nordic countries are known to be innovative in the subject areas of SECCLO programme, which contributes to the attractiveness of the programme and the European Higher Education Area.
+The SECCLO consortium universities are renowned research and educational institutions in Europe, and among the top-ranking universities of technology in the Nordic countries.
+In our consortium composition, we rely strongly on the excellence of the partner universities and on their close ties to the industry in their home countries.
+Nordic countries are known to be innovative in the subject areas of the SECCLO programme, which contributes to the attractiveness of the programme and the European Higher Education Area.

 Aalto University, Espoo, Finland (coordinator)

 Aalto University was created in 2010 through the merger of three leading Finnish universities in their own fields: Helsinki University of Technology, Helsinki School of Economics and University of Art and Design.
 It now comprises six schools with over 19,000 students and 5,000 staff members, thus being Finland's third-largest university.
 The SECCLO programme is coordinated by Aalto University School of Science and its Department of Computer Science.
 Read about Aalto University ranking >>